MileHacker Logo

 • Winter closures impact outdoor attractions.

-• Mountainous areas might experience reduced access due to weather.
+• Mountainous some locations may experience reduced access due to weather.

 • Verify schedules for specific sites, especially during off-season.